-Transportation Systems & Infrastructure The department also oversees the city’s public transportation system - GoDurham and the DATA ACCESS service for persons with disabilities.
+Transportation Systems & Infrastructure The department also oversees the city’s public transportation system - and GoDurham ACCESS service for persons with disabilities.
 The Transportation Department leads planning functions for the Durham-Chapel Hill-Carrboro Metropolitan Planning Organization (DCHC MPO), which plays an integral role in funding, enhancing and expanding transportation infrastructure in Durham as well as other communities in the region.
 The provision of a sound transportation system is critical to maintaining a strong economy.

 The department works to increase transportation choices as well as local and regional connectivity by planning for and securing funds for highways, public transportation, and bicycle and pedestrian improvements.
 As guided by the City’s Strategic Plan, the City’s Transportation Department helps to strengthen the foundation, enhance the value, and improve the quality and sustainability of neighborhoods that are necessary for a strong and diverse community.

 - Transit, Parking and Passenger Vehicle for Hire

 Ride the GoDurham Shuttle to the N.C.
 State Fair